 Each episode draws on the true stories of Rome's Emperors and Generals along with their interaction with Palestine's most prominent Kings, rulers and lesser-known heroic leaders.
 They bring to life some of history’s most dramatic events and factual accounts of people known to us through history.
 But also how the relationship between Rome and the Jews during this critical period of history of both nations, shaped the world we live in today.

 Each season has a back story of the Roman Empire’s growth, it’s moral decline and the challenges posed by famines, earthquakes and civil unrest.

-Season Four also recreates the events surrounding the great fire of Rome and the final act of defiance against the Jews in the the looting of treasures taken from Jerusalem’s Temple to finance the building of the Colloseum.
-And of course, Rome’s symbolic lifestyle, portrayed by the city of Pompeii until its destruction in 79AD, the same year, another subject of fascination for contemporary audiences.
+PAX REGNUM also recreates the events surrounding the great fire of Rome and the final act of defiance against the Jews in the the looting of treasures taken from Jerusalem’s Temple to finance the building of the CollosSeum.
+And of course, Rome’s symbolic lifestyle, portrayed by the city of Pompeii until its destruction in 79AD, the same year, is another subject of fascination for contemporary audiences.

 A Matter of Time

 In 525 AD the world's most predominant ruling body, the Roman Empire, changed the world’s calendar to give ancient history an end date and modern history a new beginning.